fourlen/freeton-robonomics_contracts/README.txt

 FreeTON version of robonomics contracts.
-Some architectural changed have also been made.
+Some architectural changes have also been made.

 Install with `npm install`.
 See scripts folder for interaction utilities.